KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 </div>
 </div>

 `f3` then wants to call `f4`, so it needs to store `f2`'s return address (currently in 0x07) on the stack.
-It loads the stack pointer at 0x82, finding that it has safe room to temporarily copy data at 0x501 and does so. `f3` then, again very importantly, **increases the value of the stack pointer by one**, and stores its own return address (say line14) before actually calling `f4`.
+It loads the stack pointer at 0x82, finding that it has safe room to temporarily copy data at 0x501 and does so. `f3` then, again very importantly, **increases the value of the stack pointer by one** (to 0x502, preparing it for use by `f4`), and stores its own return address (say line14) before actually calling `f4`.
 The RAM is now:

 <div class="multicol">